LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-console/starter-code-review/index.md

 Next, we notice a `while loop` that starts `while (true)`.
 While we usually want to avoid creating infinite loops, we have a good reason for doing so in this case!
 We want our application to continually run until the user decides they want to quit.
 The simplest way to do this is to loop forever.
 When the user wants to quit, they can enter `x` at the initial "View jobs by" prompt.
 As you saw above, however, IntelliJ's *Run* pane works slightly differently and you'll need to rely on the red "stop" icon to stop the program.

-> **Note**
->
+{{% notice blue Note "rocket" %}}
-> Another way to kill a running program from the terminal is by pressing ctrl-C (a widely-known command to kill a console application).
+Another way to kill a running program from the terminal is by pressing ctrl-C (a widely-known command to kill a console application).
 This will work in any terminal context, and not just for our console program in IntelliJ
+{{% /notice %}}

 The `main` method can be summarized as follows: